- Importance and objectives of monitoring

 Importance and objectives of monitoring

 Between 2018 and 2020, the Federal Government is conducting a survey in accordance with academic standards to assess the extent to which companies based in Germany comply with the due diligence obligation set forth in the NAP.
 For the NAP monitoring, the National Action Plan has set as a target to find out to what extent at least half of all companies in Germany with more than 500 employees will have integrated the core elements of human rights due diligence into their business processes by 2020.
-This group comprises a total of around 7,100 companies.
-The Federal Government will review the implementation status in two survey phases from July to October 2019 and spring 2020.
-The outcome will determine which steps the Federal Government will take in the area of business and human rights after 2020, including legislative measures.
+This group comprises a total of around 7,400 companies.
+The Federal Government reviewed the implementation status in two survey phases from July to October 2019 and spring 2020.
+The outcome of the analysis will determine which steps the Federal Government takes in the area of business and human rights after 2020, including legislative measures.

 Only if companies provide information as part of the monitoring process can meaningful results be achieved concerning the NAP implementation status.
 The Federal Government therefore asks all companies included in the samples to actively participate in the survey.
 It is also requested that the trade associations, chambers of commerce and industry and the social partners promote participation in the monitoring by their member companies.
 In November 2018, the Federal Minister for Foreign Affairs, the Federal Minister of Finance, the Federal Minister for Economic Affairs and Energy, the Federal Minister of Labour and Social Affairs and the Federal Minister of Economic Cooperation and Development wrote to all companies in Germany with more than 500 employees with information about the upcoming NAP monitoring process.